 We can on request.
 Please check with us on additional costs that may apply for providing the source files.

-Are you able to facilitate a graphic recording over Skype or live video conferencing?
+Are you able to facilitate a graphic recording over Zoom or live video conferencing?

-Yes, we can.
-For remote projects, we will schedule a connection and equipment test prior to the live session.
-We are able to join in via Skype or Zoom (preferred), or explore the use of your existing video conferencing arrangements.
+Yes, we can join in via Zoom (preferred) or other video conferencing platforms, or explore the use of your existing video conferencing arrangements.